SUBCONTRACTED SURFACE TREATMENT

 Pretreatment of products and materials to be coated is at least as important for a successful outcome as the coating process itself.
 Pretreatment and its quality influence several factors, such as the visual quality of the paintwork, the durability of the paintwork (lifecycle), the adhesion of the coating, and many other properties required of the paintwork in different environments.

-Following the pretreatment process, the pieces to be coated are left to dry in the drying oven before applying the powder coating.
+- Following the pretreatment process, the pieces to be coated are left to dry in the drying oven befor applying the powder coating.
 The pieces are not powder coated until they are entirely dry and cooled.

 Various kinds of powders are available, depending on the piece or the quality of the surface.
 Epoxy, polyester, and acrylic powders are the most common types of powders.
 Metal, lacquer, and sheet metal powders are also used in special sites.